CodeYourFuture/syllabus/docs/contributing/minutes.md

 ### Welcoming Sanyia

-- We welcome to Sanyia to the Syllabus Team
+- We welcome Sanyia to the Syllabus Team
 - Software Engineer at Deliveroo Started at CYF 2 years ago
 - Some node module changes proposals ( Barath / Sanyia ) - Use of wordle in Lesson 3 of the Node module